Warm Water vs. Ice Water: The Secret to Amazing Digestion

 Is cold water ever okay?

-Yes — Ayurveda is about following a medium path.
-Once in a while cold water can feel refreshing.
-Just avoid making it a daily habit.
+Yes—Ayurveda is about balance.
+Once in a while, cold water can feel great and refreshing.
+Just try your best to avoid making it a strong, daily habit.

 Do I need to drink only hot water?